Blue Ocean Concepts

 What is the Buyer Utility Map and how do we use it?

-What are the Three-tiers of Non-customers and how do we identify them?
+What are the Three-tiers of Non-customers and how do we convert them to customers?

 What is the Six-Path Framework and how does it apply to us?

 Which all leads to developing the Blue Ocean Strategy and the ERRC Grid and Strategy Canvas for your business

 What are the common objections that you will get from employees, customers, potential customers and partners?
 These take the form of cognitive, resources, political, motivational, functional and risk objections.

-How do we develop product, marketing, sales and finance plans to support the strategy?
+How do we develop product, marketing, sales and finance tactical plans to both tie together and to support the strategy?

 And finally, how do we most effectively communicate the strategy to employees, board members, customers, prospects, partners?